International applications can now be made online. Read on for information about the process, who can apply and timescales.

 HCPC does not comment on the ability of an applicant to practice in their country of training, however, some courses are broader with less in depth coverage, and others are more detailed but have a narrower scope.
 Significant experience may make up for shortfalls in training.
 HCPC assessors make their determinations based on all of the information that you provide.

 If you are unsure whether your qualification relates to one of the professions on our Register, you may find it useful to contact a professional body.

 If your application is accepted for processing, we will take the scrutiny payment (£539.65) from your account.

 No. We will make direct contact with your education provider and competent authority.
 There is no need for you to ask them to send us information in advance of your application.

 If your application is successful, your application number will be on the correspondence you receive confirming its success.

-If your application has not been accepted for processing this will be due to missing information.
-We will return your application to the address you provided.
-You will then need to fill in the missing information and resubmit the form.
+If your application has not been accepted for review this will be due to missing information.
+We will contact you by email to request the outstanding information or documents.

 You will be notified about the outcome of your application in writing.